Kit Kovacs

 Kit Kovacs is a marine mammal researcher, best known for her work on biology, conservation and management of whales and seals.
-She is based at the Norwegian Polar Institute (NPI), Tromsø and is an Adjunct professor of biology, Marine Biology, at the University Centre in Svalbard (UNIS).
+She is based at the Norwegian Polar Institute (NPI), Tromsø and is an adjunct professor of biology, marine biology, at the University Centre in Svalbard (UNIS).

 Early life and education

-Kovacs was born in Germany and has Canadian citizenship.
+Kovacs was born in Germany (while her father was on military service for Canada) and has Canadian and Norwegian citizenship.
 She received her H.B.Sc.
 (Biology) in 1979 from York University, Toronto, Canada.
 In 1982, she was awarded a Master of Science degree in Biology by the Lakehead University at Thunder Bay.
 Her doctorate (Ph.D) in Zoology was awarded by the University of Guelph (Guelph) in 1986.

 Research career

-Kovacs' teaching career, spanning over 12 years, started as an assistant professor at the University of Waterloo.
-She is now the senior research scientist for the Biodiversity Research Programme at the Centre for Ice Climate and Ecosystems (ICE) at the Norwegian Polar Institute, as well as a professor of biology at University Studies on Svalbard (UNIS).
+Kovacs' teaching career, close to 40 years, started as an assistant professor at the University of Waterloo.
+She is now the Svalbard Programme Leader for Norwegian Polar Institute at the Norwegian Polar Institute, as well as a professor of biology at University Studies on Svalbard (UNIS).

-During her 30-year long research career, Kovacs has studied marine mammal population ecology, biology conservation and management, including satellite tagging of bowhead whales since 2010, the biopsy sampling of whales since 2006, and extensive research on seals Kovacs has published over 300 publications, receiving over 18,000 citations, resulting in an h-index and i10-index of 69 and 226 respectively.
+During her 40-year-long research career, Kovacs has studied marine mammal population ecology, biology conservation and management, including satellite tagging of bowhead whales since 2010, the biopsy sampling of whales since 2006, and extensive research on seals Kovacs has published over 300 publications, receiving over 18,000 citations, resulting in an h-index and i10-index of 69 and 226 respectively.
 Kovacs has also successfully facilitated cooperation between the tourism industry and researchers in the Arctic region.